RoadieHQ/backstage-plugin-firebase-functions/README.md

 ## How to add firebase-functions project dependency to Backstage app

-If you have your own backstage application without this plugin, here it's how to add it:
+If you have your own Backstage application without this plugin, here's how to add it:

 1. In the `backstage/packages/app` project add the plugin as a `package.json` dependency: